Job Title: Chief Consultant

-Rebecca Lamb is a consultant with the nonprofit fundraising firm, Dini Spheris.
+Rebecca Lamb is the director of major gifts at Planned Parenthood, Gulf Coast.
+She was previously a consultant with the nonprofit fundraising firm, Dini Spheris.
 Ms. Lamb’s development background is in prospect research and analysis.
 During Rice University’s $1 billion Centennial Campaign, she partnered with development officers to not only provide an objective view, but to serve as counterpart with which they could strategize.
 While at her alma mater, she also organized and managed the Rice Centennial Ambassadors Program, an alumni engagement initiative.
 Working on Houston Grand Opera’s comprehensive $165 million campaign, the largest one undertaken by an arts organization in Houston, she gained valuable insight into grant writing, campaign management, donor cultivation and stewardship.
 Ms. Lamb also enjoys sharing her knowledge with the next generation of nonprofit leaders through the University of Houston’s Nonprofit Leadership Alliance.
 She currently serves as Secretary of the Board of the Association of Fundraising Professionals - Greater Houston Chapter.
 Ms. Lamb holds a BA in English from Rice University and a Certified Fund Raising Executive credential.

 Job Title: Assistant Vice President, Community Relations